rstudio/helm/examples/auto-scaling/README.md

 ## Autoscaler

 The [`values.yaml`](../auto-scaling/autoscaler/values.yaml) in the autoscaler folder outlines the configuration required for the cluster autoscaler.
-This is a comoponent that automatically adjusts the size of a Kubernetes Cluster so that all pods have a place to run.
+This is a component that automatically adjusts the size of a Kubernetes Cluster so that all pods have a place to run.
 We have provided a sample configuration for AWS EKS clusters.
 For more details see the [Kubernetes Autoscaler Repo](https://github.com/kubernetes/autoscaler).

+Note: Autoscaler is a third party software maintained by the Kubernetes project.

 ## RStudio Workbench
 The [`values.yaml`](../auto-scaling/rstudio-workbench/values.yaml) in the rstudio-workbench folder outlines the timeout configurations required to set up this configuration.
 The file has 3 sections that need to be configured for autoscaling.